Configuring the switches and ports

 1. For Select port speed, select the speed of the port.

 By default, a port transmits and receives data at its highest speed.
-You can change the speed to something slower, if desired.
-You cannot change the speed of a broken out port.
+You can reduce the speed if necessary.
+You cannot change the speed of a breakout port.

-For your switch fabric ports, if you want to use a non-default speed, you must select the appropriate speed.
+To use a non-default speed for your switch fabric ports, you must select the appropriate speed.
 For example, for QSFP-DD ports, you can use 40G, 100G, or 200G instead of the default of 400G.

 2. For Pluggable, enter the product ID (PID) of the optic for the port.